What does the ACS fellowship include?

 How do I apply?

-Visit the ACS Program Requirements section of the AAST web site, (www.aast.org).
-There you may download the Program Information Form or contact the AAST office via email, firstname.lastname@example.org or by phone at 312-202-5252.
+Download the ACS Program Requirements and the Program Information Form or contact the AAST office via email, firstname.lastname@example.org or by phone at 312-202-5252.

 Do I need to have a fully accredited ACGME Surgical Critical Care (SCC) residency program in place before I apply for the ACS Fellowship?